 As an MBA concentration, Human Resources studies are tailored to dive deep into human resources analytics, consulting, operational management, and employment law.
 This MBA concentration is best suited to those who are sure they want to apply their MBA to the Human Resources field.

 - Supply Chain Management

 With the explosion of the Internet and e-commerce, the flow of goods and services is not quite as straightforward as it used to be – which means there is a need for specialists in this area.
 Focusing your MBA studies on supply chain management – or “SCM” – can get you noticed by many employers because it is an integral part of keeping many companies financially healthy.
-Senior Product Managers and Project Managers are in growing in demand and are well-prepared by this MBA specialization, though there are also MBA specializations tailored to those positions at some universities.
+Senior Product Managers and Project Managers are in growing demand and are well-prepared for this MBA concentration, though there are also MBA concentrations tailored to those positions at some universities.

 - International Management